 Throughout the year, Denbury employees organize collections of items for people in need, such as new clothing, books, toys and school supplies.
-Collection areas are located throughout our headquarters in Plano, Texas, and delivered to the charities.
-Charitable organizations include The North Texas Food Bank, Assistance Center of Collin County Tools for School, Toys for Tots, Anna ISD (in honor of a fellow employee who recently passed away), among many others.
+In 2019, collection areas were located throughout our headquarters in Plano, Texas, and delivered to the charities.
+In 2020, employees virtually contributed to charitable organizations with monetary donations or directly sending items via Amazon, Target or Walmart.
+Charitable organizations include The North Texas Food Bank, Assistance Center of Collin County Tools for School, Plano Police Association Christmas Cops, Toys for Tots, Anna ISD (in honor of a fellow employee who recently passed away), among many others.
 Our field offices also have collection drives throughout the year for local charitable organizations.